Effective number of bits

-Effective number of bits (ENOB) is a measure of the dynamic range of an analog-to-digital converter (ADC), digital-to-analog converter, or their associated circuitry.
-The resolution of an ADC is specified by the number of bits used to represent the analog value.
-Ideally, a 12-bit ADC will have an effective number of bits of almost 12.
-However, real signals have noise, and real circuits are imperfect and introduce additional noise and distortion.
-Those imperfections reduce the number of bits of accuracy in the ADC.
-The ENOB describes the effective resolution of the system in bits.
-An ADC may have a 12-bit resolution but the effective number of bits, when used in a system, may be 9.5.
+Effective number of bits (ENOB) is a measure of the real dynamic range of an analog-to-digital converter (ADC), digital-to-analog converter (DAC), or associated circuitry.
+Although the resolution of a converter may be specified by the number of bits used to represent the analog value, real circuits however are imperfect and introduce additional noise and distortion.
+Those imperfections reduce the number of bits of accuracy.
+The ENOB describes the effective resolution of a real converter in terms of the number of bits an ideal converter with the same resolution would have.

 ENOB is also used as a quality measure for other blocks such as sample-and-hold amplifiers.
 Thus analog blocks may be included in signal-chain calculations.
 The total ENOB of a chain of blocks is usually less than the ENOB of the worst block.